Topazoo/Motion-Tracking/README.md

 ```
 	device.read()
 ```
-Reads mouse movements
+Reads mouse movements.
+Can be halted with a keyboard interrupt.
+The interupt will not automatically release the device.

-###	Releasing the Device
+###	Releasing the Device:
 ```
 	device.release()
 ```
-Gives control of the device back to the kernel
+Gives control of the device back to the kernel.

 ###	Example:
 ```